teslamotors/kafka-helmsman/kafka_topic_enforcer/README.md

 * Applies uniform central control to topics and enforces best practices consistently (aka idiot proofing)
 * Self service, removed dependency on a human
 * Simple configuration
+* Internal Kafka topics (with a suffix of underscore `_`) are skipped from enforcement.
+Good for tools like kminion that needs to manage the topics on its own.

 If you choose to use Strimzi Kafka operator, this command can also generate Strimzi KafkaTopic CRDs.